-The eCRF / EDC system has been developed to allow clinical trial data collection is in line with ICH/GCP guidelines, maintaining data integrity and participant confidentiality.
+The eCRF / EDC system was developed to ensure clinical trial data collection is in line with ICH/GCP guidelines, maintaining data integrity and participant confidentiality.

-The database employs a number of different security models to tightly control what data staff and participants are able to access including row level security, table access, column and function security.
+The database employs a number of different security models to tightly control the data staff and participants can access including row level security, table access, column and function security.

-It also includes a fairly complex workflow and data entry systems so different data is entered at different stages of the program based on the start date of the participant.
+It also includes a fairly complex workflow and data entry system so different data can be entered at different stages of the program based on the participant's start date.

 This custom database mixes news, content, pictures and documentation with data listings, files and reports in a way we have not done before.

 Created using our database development platform TheDatabase.net it has been customised to look very different with its own header, footer and menu that runs down the left had side.

 The menu gives access to pages that contain magazine style content that is editable by the admin user as well as pure data screens with the normal filtering and export functions.
 The menu changes on each screen providing context sensitive options and even interacting with the data panels.

 For CDI Pinnacle Management we have developed a new database system in Microsoft Access to analyse fruit production at an industry level using statistical techniques.
 Provides feedback to growers on farming techniques and best practices in the following areas:

 The exciting new feature we added to our cloud database was the ability to put hotspots on images.
 As the user hovers over an area of the image it changes colour and when clicked their selection is saved to the database.